 - Access to competitive and often lower banking fees and rates

 Secondly, many online platforms use PayPal for payments, transfers, commissions, and royalties, for instance, LinkShare sends commissions to my PayPal account.
 PayPal provides many fantastic services, and fund movement is free as long as money remains in the same currency, but they fail miserably when currency conversions are involved.
-The problem is PayPal’s conversion fees are ludicrous, and they’ll erode your income and wealth.
+The problem is PayPal’s conversion fees are relatively high.

 - Ebay sends you proceeds from a sale through PayPal in US dollars, which you then transfer to your non-US bank account e.g. CIBC in Canada or ANZ in Australia.

 - PayPal will charge you a minimum currency conversion fee of 2.5%, and they’ll convert at terrible exchange rates for a further loss of 1% to 3%.
 According to PayPal, “The exchange rate is determined by a financial institution and is adjusted regularly based on market conditions.”
-Thanks for the lack of transparency PayPal.
 As a result, each time you convert your money, you’ll pay a minimum of 3.5%+/- on your money transfer (that’s $350 per $10K).